drandx/swift-guide-lines/README.md

 ##Programming Best Practices
 ### Design patterns
-Using design patterns help to come out with cool solutions and really clean code, this is a good repository with design patterns implementd in swift: https://github.com/ochococo/Design-Patterns-In-Swift#structural
+Using design patterns helps to come out with cool solutions and really clean code, this is a good repository with design patterns implementd in swift: https://github.com/ochococo/Design-Patterns-In-Swift#structural

 ###Optionals
 ####Avoid Using Force-Unwrapping of Optionals